shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-common-.md

 6. Navigate to the **SmartHotelHostRG** resource group and check that the VM, network interface, and disk resources have been created for each of the virtual machines being migrated.

     ![Screenshot showing resources created by the test failover (VMs, disks, and network interfaces).](Images/upd-migrate-6.png "Migrated resources")

-#### Task summary

-In this task you used Azure Migrate to create Azure VMs using the settings you have configured, and the data replicated from the Hyper-V machines.
-This migrated your on-premises VMs to Azure.